 As one of London’s oldest producer of luxury suits, H. Huntsman and Sons have continued their legacy of excellence for generations.
 The Roaring Twenties saw Huntsman find global notoriety courtesy of a glossy client list.
 While the royal connection continued thanks to The Prince of Wales (later Edward VIII) being a frequent customer during this decade, his playboy reputation attracted a new wave of cool young aristocrats to the tailor’s books.
 Their clients have ranged from movie stars to royalty, and those who are lucky enough to acquire a bespoke suit from this tailor should consider themselves quite fortunate indeed.
 All of the company’s tailoring is carried out in-house at 11 Savile Row.
 The majority of the team served their apprenticeships within Huntsman itself.

-Another novelty of course, however: If you like things that are ultra-expensive, Alexander Amousi has something up your alley.
+Another novelty, of course, however: If you like things that are ultra-expensive, Alexander Amousi has something up your alley.
 His one-off creation costs around $21 per stitch, with over 5,000 per suit.
 Of course, you’ll also find 18-carat gold alongside buttons crafted of diamonds.
 Alexander Amousi suits are made from two of the most expensive wools in the world: rare vicuna and qivuik, tailored to individual tastes, their suits represent a timeless style deeply rooted in the brand’s sartorial heritage.

-Steering away from the time when everyone is expected to blend in, Ascot Chang empowers men to feel confident and to stand out from the crowd with impeccable pieces tailored to fit one’s personal style.
-Internationally renowned for his exacting attention to workmanship, detail, and fit, Ascot Chang believed that clothing should complement the wearer’s individual figure, lifestyle, and tastes while maintaining excellence in quality and design.
-“My customers bring their own style to the shirt,” he once explained.
+Steering away from the time when everyone is expected to blend in, Ascot Chang empowers men to feel confident and to stand out from the crowd with impeccable pieces tailored to fit one’s style.
+Internationally renowned for his exacting attention to workmanship, detail, and fit, Ascot Chang believed that clothing should complement the wearer’s figure, lifestyle, and tastes while maintaining excellence in quality and design.
+“My customers bring their style to the shirt,” he once explained.
 “I give the style substance.”

-A secret cut, invented by Arturo is one of the Cifonelli cornerstones.
+A secret cut, invented by Arturo, is one of the Cifonelli cornerstones.
 This cut gave birth to the Cifonelli shoulder, masculine stature, and unrivaled freedom of movement.
-The cigarette sleeve came out naturally reflecting the natural position of the arm.
+The cigarette sleeve came out naturally, reflecting the natural position of the arm.
 Thus, Cifonelli is a brand whose every creation demonstrates a perfect command of forms and materials.
-It offers the best expression of modern bespoke tailoring and the vision of contemporary fine clothing through its hand-made craftsmanship technique.
+It offers the best expression of modern bespoke tailoring and the vision of fine contemporary clothing through its hand-made craftsmanship technique.

-Nicknamed the ‘King of Cashmere’, Brunello Cucinelli is a man of luxury and refined taste. this sophisticated aesthetic is evident in the high-quality Italian-made suits created for his namesake brand.
+Nicknamed the ‘King of Cashmere,’ Brunello Cucinelli is a man of luxury and refined taste.
+This sophisticated aesthetic is evident in the high-quality Italian-made suits created for his namesake brand.
 In addition to looking suave in a classic colored Brunello Cucinelli suit, you can also feel great knowing that this ethical brand donates 20% of its profits to charity.